Lay Person CPR On Infants

 What should I do if I find an infant who is not breathing normally?

-- Begin CPR if the infant is not breathing or is only gasping.
-Continue CPR until he responds, caregivers arrive, or an automated external defibrillator (AED) becomes available.
+- Continue CPR cycles until the infant responds, help arrives, or an automated external defibrillator (AED) becomes available.
 An AED is a device that gives a person's heart a shock if it is needed.
 AEDs are often kept in public areas and are usually mounted to a wall.

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the infant's brain and body.